Secure By Design

 Class I — Important Products

-Products in this category have elevated security relevance and require either internal control procedures based on harmonised standards or third-party assessment if standards are not applied.
+Products in this category have elevated security relevance and require either internal control procedures based on harmonized standards or third-party assessment if standards are not applied.
 Class I products include:

 - Password managers and authentication software